CianHub/guessing-game/README.md

 ```
 def test_increase_user_score(self):
         # Test if function increases the users score on the leaderboard #
-        # add_to_leaderboard initialises a new users score at 0, so new user Petey will have a score of 0 to start with #
         add_to_leaderboard("Petey")
         self.assertEqual(increase_user_score("Petey"), 1)
         self.assertGreater(increase_user_score('Petey'), 0)